Harold Jones (murderer): Trial and conviction

 The trial of Jones for the murder of Little began at Monmouthshire Assizes on 1 November 1921.
 He was tried before Mr Justice Bray, with the prosecution contending this murder had been primarily committed due to Jones having enjoyed being "a part of the public eye" due to the attention he had received following his arrest and acquittal of Burnell's murder weeks earlier, adding that he had made evident attempts to conceal evidence of the crime within his home after the murder.

-The trial lasted just one hour; Jones was ordered to be detained at His Majesty's pleasure.
-As he was under 16 at the time of his conviction, he could not be subjected to any form of capital punishment.
+Jones's second murder trial lasted just one hour; on this occasion, he was ordered to be detained at His Majesty's pleasure.
+As Jones was under 16 at the time of his conviction, he could not be subjected to any form of capital punishment.
 (Note: In 1921, a sentence of "to be detained at His Majesty's pleasure" held a compulsory parole review every five years, although the judge at Jones's trial emphasised that in this instance, a parole hearing would only be held every ten years.)

 Shortly after Jones was escorted to HM Prison Usk to begin his sentence, a second written statement was read aloud to the court.
 This statement—also penned prior to his trial—read: "I, Harold Jones, wilfully and deliberately murdered Freda Burnell in Mortimer's Shed on 5 February 1921.
 The reason for this act was a desire to kill."